DenisMikhaylov/WS-AD/Lab 05.md

 and then click Browse.
 In the Select User dialog box type Connie, and then press Enter.
 6. In the Computer information section, select the Computer option, and then click Browse.
 In the Select Computer dialog box, type LON-SVR2, and then press Enter.
-7. In the Group Policy Modeling Wizard, click Next.MCT USE ONLY.
-STUDENT USE PROHIBITED Identity with Windows Server 2016 L5-37
+7. In the Group Policy Modeling Wizard, click Next.
 8. On the Advanced Simulation Options page, select the Loopback Processing check box, and then select the Merge option.
 Even though the Conference Room Settings GPO specifies loopback processing, you must instruct Group Policy Modeling Wizard to consider loopback processing in its